otterize/docs/docs/_common/cluster-setup.md

 </TabItem>
 <TabItem value="aks" label="Azure AKS">

-You can setup an AKS cluster using this [guide](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli).
+You can set up an AKS cluster using this [guide](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli).

 For network policy support, no setup is required: Azure AKS comes with a built-in network policy implementation called Azure Network Policy Manager.
 You choose whether you'd like to use this option or Calico when you create a cluster.